 Dentists aren’t the only ones responsible for the dental well-being of your child.
 You as a parent play an equally important role in your child’s preventive dental care by instilling in them good oral hygiene habits.
 Teach your youngsters to brush their teeth at least twice a day for two to three minutes and be strict about it.
 Also, help them understand why they need to visit the dentist’s office twice a year.

 With the right preventive dentistry steps, it’s unlikely that your child will have serious oral health problems in the future.
-Take him to a Drake family dental office you can trust and get the preventive dental care that he or she needs today.
+Take him to Overland Park dentist, Drake family Dentistry office and get the preventive dental care that he or she needs today.